ChancellorCeti/ensimismarse/README.md

 - Powers of x, N'th Roots of x

 Functions, represented by the <code>Expr</code> struct in the library, can also be evaluated given a vector containing the numerical values of the variables.
 They may also be simplified (although this feature is still limited in its scope).
+This project is (slowly) becoming capable of symbolic integration; so far, some very simple integrals can be evaluated.

 ## Usage